 In March 2021, the federal administration issued an executive order directing Education Secretary Miguel Cardona to re-examine the Title IX regulations issued under the former administration.
 In response to the executive order, the Office for Civil Rights initiated a comprehensive review of the U.S. Department of Education's actions under Title IX, including a first-ever virtual national public hearing focused on strengthening the Department's enforcement of Title IX.
 Representatives from the University of California participated in the hearing.
 The Department of Education issued the Notice of Proposed Rule Making in July 2022.
 The proposed regulations would restore vital protections against all forms of sex-based harassment, including unwelcome sex-based conduct that creates a hostile environment by denying or limiting a person's ability to participate in or benefit from a school's education program or activity.
-As well as explicit prohibitions against retaliation, a critical protection for the most vulnerable; providing express protection for students and employees who are pregnant or have pregnancy-related conditions: including protections for LGBTQI+ students from discrimination based on sexual orientation, gender identity, and sex characteristics; and calling attention to our responsibility to ensure meaningful access to and participation in the Title IX process for people with disabilities.
-The proposed regulations are currently open for public comment.
-The University is preparing a public comment and will continue to actively engage with the Office for Civil Rights to ensure full protection under Title IX for students, teachers, and employees from all forms of sex discrimination, including sex-based harassment and sexual violence, in federally funded elementary schools, secondary schools, and postsecondary institutions.
+As well as explicit prohibitions against retaliation, a critical protection for the most vulnerable: providing express protection for students and employees who are pregnant or have pregnancy-related conditions, including protections for LGBTQI+ students from discrimination based on sexual orientation, gender identity, and sex characteristics, and calling attention to our responsibility to ensure meaningful access to and participation in the Title IX process for people with disabilities.
+The University submitted public comment and has continued to actively engage with the Office for Civil Rights to ensure full protection under Title IX for students, teachers, and employees from all forms of sex discrimination, including sex-based harassment and sexual violence, in federally funded elementary schools, secondary schools, and postsecondary institutions.
+The University is preparing to convene a diverse systemwide group to revise the SVSH Policy and ensure compliance with the DOE Title IX regulations, which are set to be issued in October 2023.